If you're reading this post, chances are that you already have a WordPress website or evaluating setting up a site on this system.

 Note: Many WordPress themes come with a basic contact form page, but they are usually not great for user experience, and also doesn't include captcha.
 So a proper contact forms plugin is best.
 You wouldn't want to do all the hard work to impress visitors with your site, only to have them turn away because they got frustrated with the contact page.

 This is a super-easy builder, has pre-made templates, and also allows you to create your own.
 See the video below for full details.

-But if you want to add more fields, like geolocation, polls, etc., you need the paid version.
+But if you want to add more fields, like geolocation, polls, etc., as usual, you need the paid version.

 Alternative plugin options for WordPress Contact Forms

 WordPress Email Plugins

 Email marketing is still one of the most successful ways to grow your blog/ business.
 And it is super simple to do that from WordPress.